erroronline1/caro/readme.md

 * update readme pictures on tools menu, record menu, audit and regulatory
 * qm handbook template with descriptions on caro functionalities considering iso chapters
 * public responsibilities and their acknowledgement via checkbox of logged in users
-* management review with templates like audits? fixed paragraphs for required iso issues
 * transfer schedule (apprentices)
+* management review import last? autocomplete?

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.